 The Greater Valley Corps is supported by a team of volunteers, corporations, and farms, without whom the services it provides would not be possible.
-Corporate partners include Bed, Bath & Beyond, Target, BJ’s, and Big Y. Through these corporate partnerships, the Greater Valley Corps receives specialty items, such as bedding, toiletries, pet food, bread and pastries, and fresh produce.
-Its services are complemented by two local farms, which donate fresh, locally grown produce in the summer and fall.
+Corporate partners include BJ's Wholesale Club, Stop & Shop, ShopRite, BJ’s, and Big Y. Through these corporate partnerships, the Greater Valley Corps receives grocery and specialty items, such as organic and healthy food choices, toiletries, bread and pastries, and fresh produce.
+Its services are complemented by local farms, which donate fresh, locally grown produce in the summer and fall.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.

 Earned Revenue HelpEarned revenue represents income generated in direct exchange for a product or service.Earned income includes income from government contracts.

 A strong community not only meets its members’ basic needs but also works to create long-term solutions to their problems.
 Provide people with affordable housing, enough to eat and access to affordable health care and you enable them to envision a better future for themselves.